-Vien Truong bring her expertise in equitable green economies to her firm, Truong & Associates, which advises lawmakers, universities, and organizations globally on developing an inclusive workforce and creating sustainable economies.
+Vien Truong brings her expertise in equitable green economies to her firm, Truong & Associates, which advises lawmakers, universities, and organizations globally on developing an inclusive workforce and creating sustainable economies.
+She currently directs climate justice at the Tom Steyer PAC.

 Truong served as the President/CEO of the Dream Corps, which brings people together to solve America’s problems by backing initiatives that close prison doors and open doors of opportunity for all.
 Under her leadership, the Dream Corps’ team passed historic policies in criminal justice, climate justice, and created nationally recognized programs to increase tech diversity.
 Her team worked regularly with leaders to move the country forward, from influencers like Kim Kardashian to Flint moms, from Wall Street investors to White House insiders.
 Under her leadership, her team’s work was covered from NY Times, CNN, Fox News, TechCrunch to TMZ.